-Children also have the opportunity to take on Young Leader and Young Leader Apprentice responsibilities to contribute to the school community and promote the smooth and efficient running of different aspects of the school day.
+Children also have the opportunity to take on pupil leadership responsibilities to contribute to the school community and promote the smooth and efficient running of different aspects of the school day.

 There are also House Captain and Vice-Captain positions for each house to take an active role in organised house events such as sports day.